Étienne-Paschal Taché: Early life and family

-Alexandre Antonin Taché, who enetered the priesthood and became Archbishop of St. Boniface in Manitoba, was his nephew.
+Alexandre Antonin Taché, who entered the priesthood and became Archbishop of St. Boniface in Manitoba, was his nephew.

 Military service

 Taché studied at the Petit Séminaire de Québec until the War of 1812.
 Although still a teenager, he left school and joined the 5th Battalion of the Select Embodied Militia of the Lower Canada militia as an ensign.
 He was later promoted to lieutenant and fought in the Chasseurs Canadiens.
 He was present at two key battles, the Battle of the Châteauguay, which saved Montreal from being occupied by the invading American forces, and the Battle of Plattsburgh, which ended the British attempt to invade the United States via Lake Champlain.

 After the battle, there were conflicting claims for the credit of the victory, by the Governor General, the general commanding British North American troops, and Lieutenant Colonel de Salaberry.
 A pseudonymous letter appeared shortly afterwards in the Montreal Gazette by a "témoin oculaire" ("eye-witness") stating that the victory had been won by de Salaberry's leadership.
 Several years after the battle, Taché stated that he knew that the letter had been written by Michael O'Sullivan, aide-de-camp to de Salaberry, who had been in the heat of the battle.
 The letter is important contemporary evidence concerning the battle, and Taché's statement was significant for confirming its authenticity.

 Taché retained a life-long interest in military affairs, which he relied upon during his political career.
 He rose to the rank of colonel in the Canadian militia, and was appointed an honorary colonel in the British Army.